astrivant/polyad/pkg/polyad/balance/README.md

 Only unstarted units without checkpoints may be removed, replaced or rewired.
 Unaffected running work retains ownership and continues.
 Rewrites do not silently discard progress or cancel active workers.

-Registry definitions live in application code, rather than serialized callbacks.
+Registry definitions live in application code.
 Graph checkpoints retain the resulting membership and removal records.
 Reconstruct registry definitions when restarting a process and provide a resolver for new or replaced implementations.
 Repeated application is not implicitly idempotent.